 One of those things is to quit drinking soda.

-Our dietician and I sat down to discuss the ins and outs of soda consumption, what it does to the body and how it affects weight loss efforts.
+I spent countless hours going over research on soda consumption and sat down with our dietician to discuss the ins and outs of soda consumption, what it does to the body, and how it affects weight loss efforts.

 Let’s dive in.